|Copa Libertadores 1992|

 ST: Luis Fabiano (Brazil)

 Luís Fabiano is a prolific goalscorer and was ranked the second-highest-scoring Brazilian of the 21st century.
-He played for many clubs around the world.
-He won two UEFA Cups while playing for Sevilla.
-He was capped 45 times.
-He was the starting striker at the 2010 WC Finals.
+At the club level, he played for many clubs around the world.
+He won two back-to-back UEFA Cups in 2006 and 2007 while playing for Sevilla.
+He was capped 45 times for Brazil.
+He was the starting striker at the 2010 World Cup Finals.

 ST: Careca (Brazil)